7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 • If permits are gone, consider golden monkey treks or Visit Akagera National Park.

-4. Relying on Cards, Cash Is King
+4. Relying on Cards , Cash Is Still King

 My blunder: I leaned too heavily on my card, assuming it’d work everywhere.
 In Kigali’s big spaces, yes, but in smaller towns, markets, or for moto-taxis?
 Nope.
 I was constantly scrambling for local currency.